Joniff/Terratype/README.md

 	Adding an ArcGIS and CartoDB providers - likely to charge for these providers, to recupe development and cover maintance costs (My thinking is better to have working providers for money, than broken providers for free)

+	Allow Null Position maps, so allowing maps that have no current location.
+This includes allowing null position as the starting location of a map